 The History Of Dungeness Crab Season In San Francisco

 Dungeness crab season is back and in full effect!
-After a lengthy ban on commercial fishing of the delectable little crustaceans in California, Dungeness crab season got back underway this week and restored a cherished San Francisco tradition of chowing down locally caught crab for Thanksgiving and Christmas.
-(Okay, so there’s a little toxic acid in their guts.
-The government says the crabs are safe to eat now!)
+Hooray for the cherished San Francisco tradition of chowing down on locally caught crab for Thanksgiving and Christmas.

 To celebrate the return of this outrageously delicious seafood that it is outrageously hard to dig out of its shell, the Broke-Ass Fish, Game and Wildlife Commission looks back with fondness on the 170-year history of Dungeness crab season in San Francisco.